juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 Her screen pinged.
 Another minority rights bill had failed—54% against.
 She pulled up the demographic breakdown of who voted which way.
 The pattern was crystal clear: the majority had simply voted their interests.
 Just mathematics, no malice or conspiracy required.

 "We fixed corruption," Aya said.
-"The easy one."
+"But that was the easy one."

 ## Act Two: The Reform